upb-uc4/api/hlf/scala/unsigned.md

 certificateConnection.submitSignedProposal(proposalBytes, signature)
 ```

-For additional insight in the General hlf-api, please refer to it's .Readme - File.
+For additional insight in the General hlf-api, please refer to its .Readme - File.